How to Read Spanish: Everything You Need to Know About the Letters and Symbols

 And on the iOS and Android app versions of FluentU, you’ll get a chance to speak the words out loud.

-Pick up on those differences and start working to correct them daily.
+Pick up on those differences in the Spanish letras and start working on them daily.

-In no time, you’ll be able to read anything in Spanish.
+Next thing you know, you’ll be able to read most things in Spanish.